 Valentine’s Day is the time to show your significant other how much they mean to you.
-But if you’re not a fan of chocolate, flowers, and other traditional Valentine’s Day gifts, maybe game-themed Valentine’s Day gifts would be more fitting.
+However, if they’re not a fan of chocolate, flowers, or other traditional Valentine’s Day gifts, maybe video game-themed Valentine’s Day gifts would be more fitting.

 If you’re in a relationship with someone who loves video games, you have tons of fun gift options to choose from.
 Here are some great Valentine’s Day gifts for gamers!

 What’s a better gift for a gamer than a new game to enjoy?
-Getting one that you can play together is even better, and Super Mario Party for the Switch is a perfect pick.
-It’s a lighthearted party game that anyone can enjoy, even if they don’t play many video games.
+Getting one that you can play together is even better, and you have plenty of great picks to choose from.

 Jewelry is a common Valentine’s Day gift, and Fangamer has several options to let your loved one show off their interests.
-It offers a few necklaces and sets of earrings from Nintendo franchises including Zelda, Mario, and Animal Crossing.
+It offers a few necklaces and sets of earrings from franchises like Zelda, Mario, and Persona 5.

-You can pick from key, Triforce, and rupee necklaces (or rupee earrings) from Zelda, a leaf necklace or earrings from Animal Crossing, or a question mark block necklace from Mario.
-They’re all high-quality and your lover will think of you all year while wearing them!
+You can pick from key, Triforce, and rupee necklaces (or rupee earrings) from Zelda, a “point up” necklace from Persona 5, or a question mark block necklace from Mario.
+They’re all high-quality and your partner will think of you all year while wearing them.

-You’re probably familiar with Funko Pops, the vinyl collectible figurines available in game and toy stores.
+You’re probably familiar with Funko Pops, the vinyl collectible figurines available in stores around the world.
 What you might not know is that video games are well-represented in the Funko world.
-If you’re buying for someone who loves trinkets on their desk, or collects figurines, this is a perfect choice.
+If you’re buying for someone who loves trinkets on their desk, or collects figurines, this is the perfect choice.

 Funko Pops aren’t the highest-quality figures available, but they’re inexpensive and cute, so they make great gifts.
-We’ve highlighted Aloy from Horizon Zero Dawn, one of the best PS4 exclusives, but you’ll find figurines from pretty much every game imaginable.
+Above is a figurine of Crash Bandicoot as an example, but you can find characters from pretty much every game imaginable.

-Overwatch has become one of the most beloved online games thanks in part to its fun cast of characters and lore.
+Overwatch has become one of the most beloved online games of the era, thanks in part to its fun cast of characters and lore.
 Thus, it’s no surprise that Blizzard offers tons of Overwatch merchandise.